-If the interest rate had increased/decreased by 1%, the Group's net income (loss) before tax would have both increased/decreased by \$6,200 thousand and \$5,900 thousand for the years ended December 31, 2020 and 2019, respectively, with all other variable factors remaining constant.
+If the interest rate had increased/decreased by 1%, the Group's net income before tax would have both increased/decreased by \$6,200 thousand for the years ended December 31, 2021 and 2020, with all other variable factors remaining constant.
 This is mainly due to the Group's borrowing at floating rates.